zipyx/Penetration-Testing-Security/README.md

 # Penetration-Testing-Security
-A list of simple penetration tools used and tried with the intent of educating myself in other fields of the tech industry
+A list of simple penetration tools used and tried with the intent of educating myself in security.